muratk3n/thirdwave/en/README.md

 **LEARN**

-"But as a Moslem I don't know how to tolerate such a thing"
+"But as a Muslim I don't know how to tolerate such a thing"

 ---